 The Darkspawn of Dragon Age are a race of Ax Crazy Blood Knights.
 Being the embodiment of The Maker's condemnation of mortals (according to The Chantry), the Darkspawn exist to kill and do horrible things to the world.
 They will do their best to kill anything and everything they come across that isn't also Tainted; if they can't find anything nontainted nearby to kill they will readily try to kill each other.
 Only an Archdemon has the power and will to unite the murderous bastards and keep them from killing each other when they get bored.
 Unfortunately, Archdemons, being Tainted dragon gods, are also Ax Crazy.
 That's why Blights happen.
 Even some of the "freed" Darkspawn in Awakening are Ax Crazy.

 Mortal Kombat has a few characters known for being lunatics.
-Not counting brainwashed victims and near-mindless beasts, the ones that stand out most are Baraka and Mileena.
+Not counting brainwashed victims and near-mindless beasts, the ones that stand out most are Baraka, Mileena, and Shao Kahn.

 Probably Skarlet too.
 Never mind the fact that what she does to her opponent is violent even by the standards of this game (sort of justified, as her powers are supposedly derived from absorbing the blood of others) she seems so incredibly unstable that Shao Kahn had to keep her in chains when he didn't need her to fight or kill someone.
 (And despite that, she still showed Undying Loyalty to him; of course, she was one of his evil creations from the Flesh Pits, like Mileena, who also was incredibly loyal.)